 Add nutmeg: Stir in ½ teaspoon freshly grated nutmeg to the final blend. (picture below)

-How to grind spices?
+How do you grind spices?
 I highly recommend investing in a spice grinder or a coffee grinder.
-They're small in size, can be stored away, and aren't that expensive.
+They're small, can be stored away, and aren't that expensive.
 The flavor and aroma of freshly ground spices make it totally worth it.

 Reasons to Make Garam Masala at Home